Business Outreach Report

 Resulting from Business Outreach Interviews, 14 referrals were made to Sugar Grove Economic Development Corporation Business Retention Allies as follows:

 Business and Career Technology Department – 1 Referral

 Community Development Department, Village of Sugar Grove– 2 Referrals

 Metronet, Communication Network providers – 6 Referrals

 Companies may indicate plans to expand their facilities during a Sugar Grove Business Outreach interview.
 The SGEDC responds by offering information and the resources of relevant partners to facilitate a smooth and successful investment.
 The SGEDC continues to stay in touch regarding additional anticipated hiring at these operations (referring appropriate Business Retention Allies), and continues to work with these companies to support their expansion plans.

-The SGEDC has hosted a Holiday Social Event for the Sugar Grove business community for the last five years.
+The SGEDC has hosted a Holiday Social Event for the Sugar Grove business community for the last six years.
 SGEDC has also established the website www.sugargroveedc.org for the purpose of promoting continued business investment in the Sugar Grove community.
 SGEDC will continue to research suitable programming to further enhance growth opportunities in Sugar Grove, both for existing and prospective Sugar Grove businesses.